Augusta University (AU) is an Equal Opportunity Employer.

 Who may I contact for additional information?

-The reasonable accommodation process is confidential and Augusta University respects an individual's right to privacy.
-The submitted information will be reviewed only by those individuals who have a legitimate need to know such information or who have a legitimate need to know of the determination of the request.
+The reasonable accommodation process is confidential to the extent required by law, and Augusta University respects an individual’s right to privacy.
+Confidential information Will only be released to those individuals who have a legitimate need to know, and only to the extent required to make business related decisions.

 Are employees/applicants protected from retaliation?

 An individual making a request for reasonable accommodation is protected from retaliation for making such a request.
-If the individual perceives that s/he is subjected to retaliation for such a request, this should be brought to the immediate attention of the OEE.
+If the individual perceives that s/he is subjected to retaliation for such a request, this should be brought to the immediate attention of the ADA Coordinator in the Employee Relations Office at (706) -721-7285.